sdsc/sdsc-summer-institute-2020/0_preparation/software_requirements.md

 # Preparing for the Summer Institute: Software Requirements

-While many of the hands-on activities will be run on Comet, some sessions require that customized software be installed on your laptop.
+While many of the hands-on activities will be run on Comet, some sessions require that customized software be installed on **your laptop**.
 Please perform the following software installations and file downloads prior to the event.
 Note: several of the preparation activities will provide information and guidance on how to install the required software components.

 ## Contents <a name="top"></a>